FlyreelAI/sesemi/README.md

 The following instructions are intended for usage with the Docker and [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) installation.

+* `git clone https://github.com/FlyreelAI/sesemi.git` to a directory of your choice
 * Download the full size `imagewoof2` dataset from the [FastAI Imagenette repository](https://github.com/fastai/imagenette).
 Extract it to the `data` sub-directory.
-You should have path `data/imagewoof2` with `train` and `val` splits
+You should have path `/path/to/sesemi/data/imagewoof2` with `train` and `val` splits
-* Issue the following `docker run` command to train and evaluate a SESEMI model with ResNet-50 backbone.
+* Issue the following `docker run` command to train and evaluate a SESEMI model with the ResNet-50 backbone.
 The command assumes the `imagewoof2` dataset is mounted onto the image and is accessible via path `/home/appuser/sesemi/data/imagewoof2` inside the container.
 The script takes about 8 hours to complete using 2 TITAN X GPUs each with 12GB of video memory, and achieves ~90% classification accuracy.

 ```bash
 docker run \